easternbay/training/react-coding-style-supplement.md

 Each function should only do one thing a time to make the size managable, if the function grows big enough, it'll need to refactored.

-But remember one line function is not prefered either, since the purpose is to improve the code read ability, the easier your code could be understand the better it is.
+But remember one line function is not prefered either, since the purpose is to improve the code readability, the easier your code could be understand the better it is.

 ### Component files shouldn't long than 500 lines.